-In narrative essay format, I want you to describe the most intractable organizational problem or most engaging organizational challenge that you have ever encountered as an employee.
-The organizational issue can also be an opportunity that is just waiting to be exploited (leveraged).
-If you have little or no work experience, you may describe an issue that you have encountered as a customer (at the top of the essay, state "I have little or no work experience").
-Only choose a problem at the University if you are employed at the University.
-I am less interested in which problem you select; I am more interested in your attention to detail, your critical reasoning, and your due diligence with respect to language use and grammar.
+In narrative essay format, I want you to describe the most intractable organizational opportunity or most engaging organizational challenge that you have ever encountered as an employee.
+The organizational issue can be an opportunity that is just waiting to be exploited (leveraged), or perhaps it was indeed leveraged successfully.
+Similarly, the organizational issue can be a challenge that is just waiting to be addressed (resolved), or perhaps it was indeed addressed successfully.
+You can describe the issue itself, the issue and the approach (successful or not), or the issue and what approach you would take if you could.

+I am less interested in which issue you select; I am more interested in your attention to detail, your critical reasoning, and your due diligence with respect to language use and grammar.
 More to the point, all issues in organizations are management issues.
-The challenge for managers, therefore, is to apply the theory and practice of management and organizational behavior to address, and perhaps resolve, the challenge, problem, or issue to deliver persistent and consistent value in the organization.
+The challenge for managers, therefore, is to apply the theory and practice of management and organizational behavior to address, and perhaps resolve, the issue (opportunity or challenge to deliver persistent and consistent value in the organization.